StatsRhian/personal-projects/review.md

 ---

 1. This was a great success.
 We managed two recees, the race day went brilliantly and I got around in 5:59.
 2. I didn't do any CPD development.
-Now that I'm moving jobs, I'll push this to May
+Now that I'm moving jobs, I'll push this to May.
 3. We got out a decent amount on the bike, but some more rides and maintainance required.

 # December 2018 :christmas_tree: